lucee/lucee-docs/README.md

 This will spin up a server using CommandBox on port 4040 and open it in your browser.
 You should also see a tray icon that will allow you to stop the server.
 Changes to the source docs should trigger an internal rebuild of the documentation tree which may take a little longer than regular requests to the documentation.

-When running locally there are the following urls available (http://127.0.0.1:4040 is for a commandbox instance, otherwise the url for your virtual host)
+When running locally there are the following urls available (these URLs below are for a commandbox instance, substitute them with the URL for your virtual host if appropriate)

 * [Lucee documentation home](http://127.0.0.1:4040/)
 * [Build all documentation](http://127.0.0.1:4040/build_docs/all/)